C1-SoftwareEngineeringSummit/NewsfeedUI/StepByStepInstructions.md

 }
 ```

 * `NavigationView` is used to build hierarchical navigation.
-It will add a navigation bar to our screen, which will contain the title set by `.navigationTitle("News Feed")`.
+It will add a navigation bar to our screen, which will contain the title set by `.navigationTitle("Newsfeed")`.
 Later on, this `NavigationView` will allow us to navigate to new screens when we tap on different articles.

 4. Next, replace the `Text` with a `List` that contains just the `CarouselView` for now
 ```swift